Oslo corridor into the US

 What this corridor does not include.

 No legal services.
 No Norwegian company registration with Foretaksregisteret, no Norges Bank notifications, no US entity formation.
 No L-1, E-2, EB-5, or O-1 visa work.
-No US tax structuring, FATCA analysis, or Norway-US double-tax-treaty review.
+No US tax structuring, FATCA analysis, or Norway-US double-tax-treaty analysis.
 No customs and tariff classification.
 No US banking introductions.
 No fiduciary services.
 No regulatory licensing.
 No IP filing.
 No contract drafting.
 No FDA, FERC, FCC, ITAR, or DFARS clearance work for energy, hydrogen, software, or defense operators.
 No Inflation Reduction Act tax-credit qualification.

 Frequently asked.

 Norwegian commercial culture leads with engineering rigour, process honesty, and sustainability credentials, with English fluency assumed.
 Those signals carry inside Oslo, the North Sea operator network, and Brussels.
-They do not, on their own, translate into a US category, a US peer set, or a US procurement-readable past performance file.
-Oslo firms entering the United States have to build the US category position underneath the engineering credibility, and they have to address how the American institutional reader interprets adjacency to the Government Pension Fund Global before a check is written.
+They do not, on their own, translate into a US category, a US peer set, or a US procurement-clear past performance file.
+Oslo firms entering the United States have to build the US category position underneath the engineering credibility, and they have to address how the American institutional buyer interprets adjacency to the Government Pension Fund Global before a check is written.

-With an inquiry through the contact form and a short discovery conversation.
-The firm runs three engagements: Market Entry Sprint (6 to 10 weeks), Cross-Border Build (3 to 6 months), or Group Partnership (monthly retainer, 12-month minimum).
-Fit and pricing are confirmed in discovery, not published.
+With an inquiry through the contact form and an inquiry screening.
+GMA runs three engagements: Market-Entry Marketing Sprint (6 to 10 weeks), Cross-Border Marketing Build (3 to 6 months), or Global Marketing Partnership (monthly retainer, 12-month minimum).
+GMA confirms fit and pricing after the inquiry screening.
+Public prices are not listed.

 Further on Oslo and the US corridor.